sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 tags: scala, avro, benchmark, schema registry, confluent
 ---

-Never wondered what what inside the famous `__consumer_offsets` topic, coming in Kafka 0.9 ?
+Never wondered what what inside the famous `__consumer_offsets` topic, that came in Kafka 0.9?

+Before that, consumers offsets were stored in Zookeeper.
+Now, Kafka is eating its own dog food.
+Why is that?

 ---
 Summary {.summary}